Skip to content

 Can my children get their own health insurance?

-As a single parent, it is very important to compare prices for health insurance because some funds charge as much for cover as two-parent families.
+As a single parent, it is very important to compare prices for health insurance because some insurers charge as much for cover as 2-parent families.

-Use our Calculator to find the best and cheapest Single Parent Health Insurance for you.
+Use our free Calculator to find the best and cheapest health insurance for you and your dependants.

 • can save on your health insurance because you are eligible for the Private Health Insurance Rebate and/or the Age-based Discount